ExpiredPopsicle/SnekStudio/README.md

 	2. Click the "Download" button next to the platform(s) you want to build for.

+	3. Click the other "Download" button in the column for the dependencies.
+	   Wait a bit because it'll look like it's frozen, but it's just downloading files.

 4. Run it from the editor.